Skip to content

 Right now, you can still help others if you pay attention and look around.

-I’I have found helping others is truly underrated.
-It is a gift you give yourself that never dies.
 Because your help has long-term impact.
 It has an impact on how you see yourself, and a potential long-term impact on the person you’re helping.

 And helping others just because you can, will help you put back some of the things you’ve taken out of the system.